jordwalke/one-click.js/README.md

 cause some problems if you are counting on the window object being exactly equal to the window object in other modules.
 There may be a solution to that problem.
+Most of the globals on `window` are synchronized with the main window (except the `window` and `document` variables which cannot be synchronized).

+Since each module is isolated in their own iframes, array literals `[1, 2, 3]` will technically be considered as originating from different `Array` classes depending on which module they were created in.
+This is already something that the web has to deal with because objects could be created in any `iframe` - so JS frameworks already guard against this and should work fine.
+The main thing they need to do is use `Array.isArray` instead of `instanceof Array`, and you should do so in your own code as well (regardless of if you use `one-click.js`).

+### If You Need To Access `window` or `document`:

+Most commonJS modules and framework code will never assume there is exactly one `window` or `document`, so they tend to accept an argument for root node to their rendering functions (like ReactJS does).
+But if for some reason one of your modules does want to access the main `window` or `document`, it can do so with `parent.window.document`, or `parent.window`.
+When written that way, your code will work whether or not it in an isolated iframe module, or running on the root page (because on the root most page, `parent` is `window`.

 See Also:
 [require1k](http://stuk.github.io/require1k/) (Great reference, requires running a web server).